mi3nts/AirQualityAnalysisWorkflows/prometheus/readme.md

 Here are the current steps to ingest CSV data into prometheus on your local machine.
 (Should also serve as steps to containerize the whole system)

 Prerequisites:
-Linux environment
+Linux environment,
-Python 3.8.10 or above, with packages pandas (>=1.3.3) Prometheus
+Python 3.8.10 or above, with packages pandas (>=1.3.3), Prometheus

 1. Copy the required csv files into a directory called 'csv_data' (same as the beginning of the input_path in the script).
 No need to worry about the csvs being in subfolders.